 Another "CHO FA" (ช่อฟ้า)

-waiting for a ceremony to be installed on a temple roof.
+waiting for a ceremony in order to be installed on a temple roof.